infinityCounter/QMVC/README.md

 ===================
 Through positive feedback and continued development, **QMVC** has really been able to grow into its own with the impending v2.0 release.
 Featuring major changes to its code and available APIs, **QMVC v2.0** more readily fulfills its purpose as a **simple to use barebone PHP7 MVC application**, which is **now more secure than ever**!

+*Please note that while QMVC v2.0 is intended to be a simple and secure MVC solution for PHP7, do not rely entirely on the claims made here to gaurantee the security of your web application.
+Please follow proper procedure in testing and securing your application.*

 ----------

 What's New in v2.0?